James Jackson (steelmaker): France

 It was not known how to produce molten steel in France, so the country was dependent on the United Kingdom.

 Steel was ten times more expensive in France than in the United Kingdom.

-Napoleon encouraged the production of steel in the French empire, at Liège, but after his abdication Liège was no longer part of France.
+Napoleon encouraged the production of steel in the French empire, at Liège, but after his abdication, Liège was no longer part of France.

 After visiting Paris in June 1814 during the first restoration, Jackson landed at Calais on 25 October 1814.
 He was then 42 years old.

-According to a report by Louis de Gallois in 1815 he considered that while steel mills were already numerous in England, he would find little competition in France and could also benefit from low wages.
-He had a large family, and by his enterprise he could found a valuable business for them.
+According to a report by Louis de Gallois in 1815, he considered that while steel mills were already numerous in England, he would find little competition in France and could also benefit from low wages.
+He had a large family, and by his enterprise, he could found a valuable business for them.

 The British government confiscated all of Jackson's property in England.
 Napoleon returned to France.
 The new regime was favorable to Jackson during the Hundred Days.
 Jean-Antoine Chaptal, Director of Commerce, supported him.

 James Jackson chose Saint-Étienne, in the heart of the Loire coal basin, as the location for his forges.

-He profited from a population familiar with iron working, and from a ready market for his products.
+He profited from a population familiar with ironworking and from a ready market for his products.

-In August 1815 James Jackson set a steelworks near Saint-Étienne at Trablaine.
+In August 1815 James Jackson set up a steelworks near Saint-Étienne at Trablaine.

 Trablaine is on the Ondaine, in the town of Le Chambon-Feugerolles.

 The Trablaine factory started running in 1816.

 It included carburizing furnaces and crucible furnaces for molten steel.
 The factory produced molten steel for the first time in France.

 In August 1818, James Jackson left Trablaine, following a dispute with his partner, which he continued until he filed for bankruptcy in 1821.

-He moved to Monthieux in 1819 with his sons William, John, James and Charles, and then in 1820 to Rochetaillée and to Soleil, now Saint-Étienne.
+He moved to Monthieux in 1819 with his sons William, John, James, and Charles, and then in 1820 to Rochetaillée and to Soleil, now Saint-Étienne.

 Jackson returned to England around 1823.

-He died at Lancaster, Lancashire on 27 April 1829.
+He died at Lancaster, Lancashire, on 27 April 1829.

 Legacy

-Jackson's sons, naturalized Frenchmen, established an important steelworks at Assailly in 1830, now in the municipality of Lorette, Loire, on the Gier river.
+Jackson's sons, naturalized Frenchmen, established an important steelworks at Assailly in 1830, now in the municipality of Lorette, Loire, on the Gier River.

-They founded or purchased several companies that produced steel, and participated in companies that used steel as raw material.
+They founded or purchased several companies that produced steel, and participated in companies that used steel, as raw material.

-In 1838, William Jackson married Louise Peugeot and George Peugeot married Anna Jackson.
+In 1838, William Jackson married Louise Peugeot, and George Peugeot married Anna Jackson.

-After this double matrimonial union between the Jackson and Peugeot families they created the company "Peugeot aîné et Jackson frères".
+After this double matrimonial union between the Jackson and Peugeot families, they created the company "Peugeot aîné et Jackson frères".

 They bought mills at Pont-de-Roide and built steel mills where they manufactured products such as saws and umbrella frames.

 Associated with Pierre-Frédéric Dorian and his stepfather Jacob Holtzer, the Jackson brothers also produced scythes and sickles at Pont-Salomon.

 In 1859 the company took the name "Dorian, Holtzer, Jackson et Cie."

-On 14 November 1854 Jackson Frères and three other companies merged and combined to form the Compagnie des Hauts-fourneaux, forges et aciéries de la Marine et des chemins de fer.
+On 14 November 1854, Jackson Frères and three other companies merged and combined to form the Compagnie des Hauts-fourneaux, forges et aciéries de la Marine et des chemins de fer.